Harishreddyyarramada/Weather-App/README.md

 ## 📌 Features

-- ✅ **Current Weather** – Displays temperature, humidity, wind speed, and conditions
+- ✅ **Current Weather** – Displays temperature, conditions and along with the current weather condition using the animated .svg images.
-- ✅ **5-Day Forecast** – Shows daily weather including min/max temperature and condition description
+- ✅ **7-Day Forecast** – Shows daily weather including min/max temperature and condition description
 - ✅ **Search by Location** – Enter a city name or use your device’s location
 - ✅ **Responsive Design** – Works smoothly on desktop, tablet, and mobile
 - ✅ **Clean & Simple UI** – Designed for non-technical users with an intuitive interface